Giovanni-Zara/Car-Plate-Recognition-and-Reconstruction-with-Deep-Learning/README.md

 Tao, L., Hong, S., Lin, Y., Chen, Y., He, P. and Tie, Z. (2024).
 A Real-Time License Plate Detection and
 Recognition Model in Unconstrained Scenarios.
 Sensors, 24(9), 2791

+<a id="2">[2]</a>
+Xu, Z.; Yang, W.; Meng, A.; Lu, N.; Huang, H.; Ying, C.; Huang, L.
+Towards end-to-end license plate detection and recognition: A large dataset and baseline.
+In Proceedings of the European Conference on Computer Vision (ECCV), Munich, Germany, 8–14 September 2018.

+<a id="3">[3]</a>
+ R. K. Prajapati, Y. Bhardwaj, R. K. Jain and D. Kamal Kant Hiran.
+”A Review Paper on Automatic Number Plate Recognition using Machine Learning : An In-Depth Analysis of Machine Learning Techniques in
+Automatic Number Plate Recognition: Opportunities and Limitations,” 2023 International Conference on
+Computational Intelligence, Communication Technology and Networking (CICTN), Ghaziabad, India, 2023, pp. 527-532